top of page

 Coordinated action is harder to miss.

-Paramount is pulling Stephen Colbert off the air in May.
+Paramount has pulled Stephen Colbert off the air.

 No rant required.
 Just timing.